Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-In this work, we initially assume that the ocular domain is a homogeneous material, i.e., we assume that Young's modulus $E_{eye}(r,z)=E_{eye}$ is constant throughout the ocular domain $\Omega$.
-Since, our focus is to predict the deformations of the eye near the ocular surface, we use reported material properties of the cornea and sclera to choose the range of the constant Young's modulus $E_{eye}$ from $0.2$ to $1.0$~MPa considered and reported in~Table~\ref{tab:material}.
-We model the eye as a nearly incompressible material and assume $\sigma_{eye}=0.49$.
-More information on how we choose the value of constant $E_{eye}$ can be found in the Supplementary material, Section \ref{sec:supp_eye_para}.
+In this work, we initially assume that the ocular domain is homogeneous (i.e., we assume that Young's modulus $E_{eye}(r,z)=E_{eye}$ is constant throughout the ocular domain $\Omega$).
+Since, our focus is to predict the deformations of the eye near the ocular surface, we use the reported material properties of the cornea and sclera to choose the possible range of the Young's modulus $E_{eye}$ constant, which is from $0.2$ to $1.0$~MPa, reported in~Table~\ref{tab:material}.
+We model the eye as a nearly incompressible material, where $\sigma_{eye}=0.49$.
+More information on how we chose the value of the constant $E_{eye}$ can be found in the Appendix, Section \ref{sec:supp_eye_para}.
+Moreover, the choices of material parameters for a contact lens are reported in Table~\ref{tab:material} for direct comparison, and they are discussed in Section~\ref{sec:lens_model}.

-Later, to model the complex human eye anatomy, we consider a non-homogeneous model that accounts for the different responses to stresses of the cornea, sclera, and of the inside of the eye (composed mainly of gel like fluids).
+Later, to model the complex human eye anatomy, we consider a heterogeneous model that accounts for the different responses to stresses of the cornea, sclera, and of the inside of the eye (composed mainly of gel-like fluids).
 To do so, we consider a spatially-dependent Young's modulus, as shown in Figure~\ref{fig:simplified_varied_ym}.
+We consider an outer region, which represents the cornea, limbus, and sclera tissues, and a center region which represents the vitreous humor chamber.
+The middle region (i.e., in between the outer and center regions) represents the aqueous humor chamber, iris, eye lens, retinal, and choroidal tissues.
 The values of $E_{eye}(r,z)$ in each region are determined according to the anatomical structure of the eye and to previous literature.
 We assume that the Young’s modulus in the sclera is five times the Young’s modulus in the cornea of $0.2$ MPa~\cite{Wooetal1972}.
-Inside the eye, center region in Figure~\ref{fig:simplified_varied_ym}, mimicking the vitreous humor dynamics as a viscoelastic hydrogel, we set the Young’s modulus to be $1.17 \times 10^{-6}$~MPa~\cite{Tram2021}.
+Inside the eye, which is represented by the center region in Figure~\ref{fig:simplified_varied_ym}, we set the Young’s modulus to be $1.17 \times 10^{-6}$~MPa~\cite{Tram2021} to mimic the vitreous humor chamber.
 We assume linear transitions in the limbus region and in the middle region shown in Figure~\ref{fig:simplified_varied_ym}.
-More details on the construction of the spatially-dependent Young's modulus are reported in the Supplementary material, Section \ref{sec:supp_YM}.
+More details on the construction of the spatially-dependent Young's modulus are reported in the Appendix, Section~\ref{sec:supp_YM}.

-\subsection{Mechanics of the Contact Lens}
+\subsection{Mechanics of the contact lens}